 Step 2: Get signatures

-Note: Electronic signatures may be used to sign a requisition if the signatures meet the requirements of section 11 of the Electronic Commerce Act, 2000.
+Electronic signatures may be used if they meet the requirements of the Electronic Commerce Act.

 Step 3: Deliver the requisition